List of laws and reports on LGBT rights in the Republic of Ireland: Norris v. the Attorney General (1980) (High Court)

-David Norris, later to become a senator for Trinity College Dublin and presidential candidate, took the Attorney General to the High Court over the criminalisation of male-to-male sex.
-He argued that the law infringed on his right to privacy to have consensual sex with a man and that since the introduction of the Constitution of Ireland the law passed under British rule became repugnant to the constitution.
+David Norris, who later served as a senator for Dublin University from 1987 to 2024 and contested the 2011 presidential election, took High Court proceedings against the Attorney General challenging the criminalisation of male-to-male sex.
+He argued that the law infringed on his right to privacy to have consensual sex with a man and that since the introduction of the Constitution of Ireland, the law passed under British rule had become repugnant to the constitution.
 The High Court ruled against Norris.
 He appealed his case to the Supreme Court.

 Norris v. the Attorney General (1983) (Supreme Court)

-Having lost his High Court case Norris appealed his case to the Supreme Court.
-The Supreme Court upheld the constitutionality of the law by a three to two verdict.
+Having lost his High Court case, Norris appealed his case to the Supreme Court.
+The Supreme Court upheld the constitutionality of the law by a three-to-two judgment.

 Health (Family Planning) (Amendment) Act 1985

 This act legalised the manufacture, sale, and importation of condoms in Ireland.
-Prior to this condoms were banned under the law.
+Prior to this condoms were banned in Irish law.
 The law was changed to allow condoms in order to help protect the health and lives of gay men during the AIDS crisis.

 Norris v.
 Ireland (1988) (European Court of Human Rights)

-Having lost the Supreme Court case Norris took his case to the European Court of Human Rights.
-The European Court struck down the law criminalising male-to-male sex on the grounds of privacy.
-It was held that this infringed on the right of adults to engage in acts of their own choice.
+Having lost the Supreme Court case, Norris took his case to the European Court of Human Rights.
+The European Court struck down the law on privacy grounds.
+It was held that the law criminalising male-to-male sex was contrary to the right of privacy under Article 8 of the European Convention on Human Rights.
 Irish law was regarded as too narrow and extreme.